terramate-io/terramate/docs/codegen/overview.md

 * It does not start with `./`
 * It is not a symbolic link
 * It is not a stack
-* It is unique on the whole hierarchy of a stack
+* It is unique on the whole hierarchy of a stack for all blocks with condition=true.

 For `root` context, the constraints are: